Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 Should You Pause Methotrexate After Getting a COVID-19 Vaccine?

-- The American College of Rheumatology’s COVID-19 Vaccine guidance recommends that patients with well-controlled disease hold methotrexate for one week after each COVID-19 vaccine dose (for Pfizer and Moderna vaccines).
+- The American College of Rheumatology’s COVID-19 Vaccine guidance recommends that patients with well-controlled disease hold methotrexate for one week after each COVID-19 vaccine dose (for Pfizer and Moderna vaccines) or for two weeks after a single-dose vaccine (Johnson & Johnson).

 Experts who recommend pausing methotrexate temporarily after getting a COVID-19 vaccine suggest this because it may help the vaccine protect you as much as possible.